betaorbust/eslint-plugin-pocket-fluff/docs/rules/base-ten-numeric-literals.md

-# Disable octal, hex, and boolean numeric literals. (base-ten-numeric-literals)
+# Disallow octal, hex, and boolean numeric literals. (base-ten-numeric-literals)

-Add a short description here.
+Non base ten numerals are hard for humans to parse.
+This rule limits literals to only being base ten.

 - [Rule details](#rule-details)
 - [Patterns considered warnings/errors](#patterns-considered-warningserrors)